browserengineering/book/book/animations.md

         self.children = children
 ```

+We'll need that `children` field to use `print_tree` to print the
+display list.

+Now each display command needs to be a subclass of `DisplayItem`; to
-Each display command now needs to indicate the superclass when the
+do that, you need to name the superclass when the class is declared
-class is declared and use special syntax in the constructor:
+and also use some special syntax in the constructor:

 ``` {.python expected=False}
 class DrawRect(DisplayItem):